Wellspring Worldwide: History

+In July 2022, the private equity firm Resurgens Technology Partners announced a major investment in Wellspring.
+In June 2023, Wellspring underwent a corporate management shakeup, naming new Chief Executive and Chief Financial Officers.
+Founding member and removed CEO Rob Lowe retained a board seat.

+Over its history Wellspring has secured millions of dollars in US government contracts and has a registered lobbying operation.
+In 2020 Wellspring Worldwide secured an $889,700 Paycheck Protection Program (PPP) loan from the US Small Business Administration.
+Its stated purpose was to protect 45 jobs on an estimated annual payroll of $4.27 million.

 Products

 Wellspring has two main products, Sophia and Flintbox.

 Sophia

 Sophia is a software platform that links together projects, inventions, platforms, publications, patents, copyrights and more according to the requirements of the user.

 Flintbox

 Flintbox provides a platform for intellectual property exchange between companies, universities and independent innovators.

-Wellspring Worldwide secured PPP loan from the SBA of $889,700.00 in April, 2020 which was forgiven.
-Protecting 45 jobs and an estimated annual payroll of $4.27 million.